 Without question, fall is one of the prettiest times of year on the East Coast.
 Nature puts on quite a display as the sugar maples change color, dotting the landscape with brilliant shades of red, yellow, and orange.
 The weather is cooler, too, making it a great time of year for the whole family to plan a getaway and explore this annual phenomenon up close and personal.

 Which East Coast state should you visit?
 We recommend New York, mainly because accommodations, parks, and attractions welcome your four-legged family members, too.
-No matter what part of the state you choose to explore, these dog-friendly New York spots are fantastic to visit with your pet.
+No matter what part of the state you choose to explore, these dog friendly places in New York are fantastic to visit with your pet.

-Take your pup along while you explore the first organized wine trail in the country (1983), which includes 16 wineries, one meadery, one cidery, and four distilleries.
+Take your pup along while you explore the first organized wine trail in the country (1983), which includes 12 wineries, cideries, distilleries, a meadery, and a taproom.
 Wines from these wineries have won more than 6,000 national and international medals throughout the years, which are surpassed only by the breathtaking views you’ll encounter along the way.
-Most of the wineries allow leashed dogs inside and outside the tasting rooms; however, it’s best to call ahead to confirm the current policy.
+Many of the wineries allow leashed dogs inside and outside the tasting rooms; however, it’s best to call ahead to confirm the current policy.

-Stay in upstate New York with dog lovers just like you at this 120-acre dog-centric campground, where you and up to five of your dogs can completely immerse yourselves in nature.
-Dogs are allowed to explore off-leash and there are dog-washing stations throughout the campground so you can rinse off after an adventurous day.
+Stay in upstate New York with dog lovers just like you at this 120-acre dog-centric campground, where you and your dogs can completely immerse yourselves in nature.
+Dogs are allowed to explore many spots off-leash and stay in the campground to relax after an adventurous day.
 Choose the accommodation that fits your budget, ranging from luxury RVs to cabins to cottages to tents.

 There’s a rumor going around that dogs outnumber humans at Lake Placid, and from the looks of the pet-friendly activities available, we’re inclined to believe it might be true.